msinemkaya/iWeather/README.md

   request with given parameter values, wait for the response to arrive, and THEN navigate fully to the page.
 This way, it remains on the welcome page until the whole fetching is complete.

+### Why `createHashRouter` even though it is not recommended

+- Initially, I was using `createBrowserRouter` but since the application needed to be on GitHub Pages, I came across to a problem, where, when you reload the page you would face a 404 Not Found page.
+I looked it up since with my local development environment there was no such issue, and turned out GitHub pages does not support SPA applications very well, sometimes can't see front end routes with React Router and thinks there is no such route.
+Either I was going to redirect everything to index.html, or I was going to use hash router and get around it.
+Most efficient way of fixing this seemed like using hash router, so I did.

 ## Feedback about the project

 - I have a couple of nitpicks I would like you to know about the figma file you gave;